 Fees for a marriage license vary from one county to the other but fall within $30 and $75.
 A marriage license issued in Texas is valid across the state.
 After marriage, the license is completed by the officiant before it's returned for filing to the county.
 A certified copy of the marriage license can then be requested from the court clerk to use in name change processes.

-Those married in the state of Texas can include the change of name on the marriage license while making the application.
+Those married in the state of Texas don't need to include the change of name on the marriage license while making the application.
 The wife or husband can seek a number of changes to their name.